-Investing via the Crowd2Fund platform can be a great way to get tax perks.
-The government are hoping to incentivise savers into investing in British businesses as they generate jobs and help grow the economy.
+Investing via the Crowd2Fund platform can be a great way to get generous tax incentives.
+The government are hoping to incentivise savers into investing in British businesses as they generate jobs and help grow the economy and create tax revenues for HMRC in return.
 As such, there are a few tax schemes which you can take advantage and should be aware of.
-Each tax incentive is clearly shown on the applicable campaigns.
+Each tax incentive is clearly shown on the listed campaigns.

 The Innovative Finance ISA is the main tax incentive when investing through Crowd2Fund.
-The IFISA allows you to earn tax free returns on your investment.
+The IFISA allows you to earn tax-free returns on your investment.
 Most campaigns listed are eligible for the IFISA tax scheme, with the IFISA eligibility clearly marked to the right of the APR.
-Lending products eligible for the IFISA include 'Loans', 'Revenue Loans' and 'Bonds'.
+Lending products eligible for the IFISA include 'Loans', 'Revenue Loans' and 'Interest-Only Loans'.